nicolewhite/neo4j-flask/_posts/1970-01-01-login-a-user.md

 ---
 layout: default
-title: Login A User
+title: Login a User
 index: 6
 ---

-# Login A User
+# Login a User

 Now that users are able to register for an account, we can define the view that allows them to login to the site and start a [session](http://flask.pocoo.org/docs/0.10/quickstart/#sessions).
 In `views.py`, my `/login` view is defined by the following: